GoogleCloudPlatform/cluster-toolkit/frontend/docs/admin_guide.md

 completion function to choose the Spack package to install.
 The *Name* and *Version* fields are populated automatically.
 If Spack supports multiple versions of the application, click the dropdown list there to select the desired version.
 - Spack supports variants - applications built with customised compile-time options.
 These may be special compiler flags or optional features that must be switched on manually.
 Advanced users may supply additional specs using the optional *Spack spec* field.
+  - For a guide to the Spack spec syntax see the [Spack documentation](https://spack.readthedocs.io/en/latest/basic_usage.html#building-a-specific-version)
   - By default, the GCC 11.2 compiler is used for building all applications.
   - Other compilers may be specified with the % compiler specifier and an optional version number using the @ version specifier (e.g., `%intel@19.1.1.217`).
 Obviously, admin users are responsible for installing and configuring those additional compilers and, if applicable, arrange their licenses.
   - Spack is configured in this system to use Intel MPI to build application.